chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< note >}} DNS should have entry for `chefautomate.example.com` and `chefinfraserver.example.com` pointing to respective Load Balancers as shown in `chef-automate info` command. {{< /note >}}

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).
+After successful deployment we can proceed with node bootstraping please Refer [this](/automate/ha_node_bootstraping) docs.

 ### Sample config